framework-one/framework-one.github.io/source/documentation/index.markdown

 If you're on ColdFusion 9.0.0 or earlier, or still using Open BlueDragon, you'll need to stick with FW/1 1.3.
 Sorry, but supporting those versions is just too painful!

-FW/1 can be downloaded here: https://github.com/framework-one/fw1/releases
+FW/1 can be downloaded the [GitHub Releases Page](https://github.com/framework-one/fw1/releases).

 ## Your First FW/1 Application